lgazda/ignite-springbean-service/README.md

 }
 ```

-now let’s try to expose this logic as an Ignite service so it can be accessed in a remotely from other nodes.
+now let’s try to expose this logic as an Ignite service so it can be accessed remotely from other nodes.

 `pl.net.gazda.common.IgniteBusinessService` combines `pl.net.gazda.common.BusinessService` and `org.apache.ignite.services.Service` interfaces.
 `org.apache.ignite.services.Service` is an interface which must be implemented if we want to deploy a class as an Ignite service.